groboclown/petronia/The_Great_V3.md

     * event chaining with promise-like API. **Implemented, needs tests.**
     * shutdown handling.
 Include shutdown in the listeners.
 * Document extension patterns.
-* eventually, write the cross-process event listener and the other side's event sending.
-This will require turning events into serialized form, keeping a cache of event classes (which uses the event registration events).
 * add proper zip support in the extension module loader.
     * add PGP and checksum to zip loader.
-* add capability of the extension loader to force any API loaded to also have exactly one implementation also loaded.
-    * Some extensions may need to be split up to handle pieces of an API across multiple permissions.
-However, this seems like the right approach.
-    * APIs that do not have implementations (they provide a way things can work, and multiple things can use it) must be allowed, so that any extension that claims to implement it is rejected.
-    * API extensions should be able to specify a default implementation, so that an extension that requires an API, but the end-user didn't specify the one to use, can be correctly loaded.
 * Add the external execution w/ event bus code.
     * The local end that launches the process and marshals state across the wire must keep track of which events are listened to by the process.
 This acts for two purposes - one, that only the necessary events are passed across the wire, and two, if the process dies, then the launcher can deregister those event listeners correctly.